 Counsel Robert White presented to the panel for the North West Alliance on Thursday 23 July 2020.
 Below is a summary of his introductory submission to the panel.
 He was followed by several expert witnesses throughout the day.

 The IPC’s original deadline to hand down its decision was September 4th, however this was extended due to last minute submissions by Santos and the NSW Government.
 The Environmental Defenders Office made supplementary submissions in response to these submissions.

-The NWA case
+The North West Alliance case

 The Narrabri Gas Project has aroused substantial and unprecedented community interest.
 The Department’s assessment report notes that it has received nearly 23,000 submissions, including 133 from special interest groups and 22,721 from the general public.
 98% of the submissions are opposed to the Project.